Finkregh/renovate-ansible-test/README.md

 For both deps there should have been PRs for updates to the newer tags.

 I do not see any logs/details.

+# actual behaviour

+No PRs have been created.